DograSurbhi/Repository/README.md

 The input dataset can be downloaded from here: https://snap.stanford.edu/data/higgssocial_network.edgelist.gz and is in the following form:
              <userid1> <userid2>
   Where userid1 follows userid2.

+ The solution is provided with the extension (.ipynb) Please use jupyter notebook to run and test code.